Dynamic Stretching Routine

 By Andrew Heideman, MPT, ATC, PES

-Stretching is a frequently used tool in orthopedics, dynamic and static stretching.
-It should not just be done before and after a workout, but at different periods throughout exercises.
-Research shows that as much as an hour of stretching may be needed to have the effects last for more than an hour during exercise.
+Stretching is an important part of orthopedics, dynamic and static stretching.
+Most importantly, this should not just be done before and after a workout.
+It should be used at different periods throughout exercises.
+Some research suggests that as much as an hour of stretching may be needed to have the effects last for more than an hour during exercise.

 Most dynamic stretching routines will focus on movements that mimic the sport that you are about to participate in.
 You will move your joints through their full range of motion.
-This can help improve heart rate and blood flow to help you run efficiently and safely.
+Overall, this can help improve heart rate and blood flow to help you run efficiently and safely.

-Static stretching routines involve moving a muscle through its full range of motion, and holding it there for at least 30 seconds.
+Also, static stretching routines involve moving a muscle through its full range of motion.
+Then holding it there for at least 30 seconds.
 This form of stretching should only be done after a warm up or athletic activity to help prevent injury.

-JOI Rehab has several experiences therapists and athletic trainers who work with runners.
-They utilize modalities such as The Graston Technique, Medical Laser, Medical Massage and more to keep you in the sport that you love.
+I know JOI Rehab has several experienced therapists and athletic trainers who work with runners.
+In addition, they utilize modalities such as The Graston Technique, Medical Laser, and Medical Massage.
+This will help keep you in the sport that you love!
 There is no need to live in pain related to running.
 Come in and see us!

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy please click the banner below or call 904-JOI-2000.